livewires/web-building/sessions/1-setup.md

 # Getting going: A basic page with tags…

-> These worksheets are assuming that you are running a web server locally, if you are setting this up on your home computer you will need to have Apache, MySQL and PHP installed.
-There are many ways to get this set up, if you haven’t done this look at installing [XAMPP](https://www.apachefriends.org/).

 Before doing anything you need to know what your website is going to be about.
 Have a think… you could pick anything you want.
 Here are a couple of ideas:

 - A game you're playing?